mongodb/genny/docs/generated/workloads.md

 ### Description
-This test was created to show how three different multiplanners handle $group.
+This test was created to show how the multiplanner handles $group.
 The query is essentially the one from 'Simple.yml': we have as many indexed predicates as possible, to create as many indexed plans as possible, but only one of those predicates is selective, which means only one of those plans is efficient.
 Where this test departs from